Click here to apply

 Transfer Student Application Process

-Families relocating to the area or with general transfer questions can contact Mrs. Jackie Bach, Director of Enrollment Management, at 317-582-0120 x279 for further information.
+If you have any questions, feel free to contact the Mrs. Jackie Bach, Director of Enrollment Management, at 317-582-0120 x279 or jbach@guerincatholic.org.
 Para espanol marque x255 para hablar con Miriam Bovkis.

 Frequently Asked Questions